Published on May 18th, 2021 | by Ruben4

 New grape varietals

-The Consejo also authorized a series of disused autochtonous grape varietals for the production of sherry wines, specifically Mantúo Castellano, Mantúo de Pilas, Vejeriego, Perruno, Cañocazo and Beba.
+The Consejo also authorized a series of disused autochtonous grape varietals for the production of sherry wines, specifically Vejeriego, Perruno and Beba.
+In early versions also Mantúo Castellano, Mantúo de Pilas and Cañocazo were on the shortlist.
 These grapes were quite common in the sherry region until the arrival of Phylloxera.
 A couple of producers already used them for a number of experimental wines, and now they will be allowed in the denomination.
 From a winemaking perspective (and the perspective of sherry enthusiasts) this is an exciting change, as it will open the doors to a wider array of aromas and flavours.

 Manzanilla Pasada / Fino Antiguo

 In the new regulations two wine categories are created: Manzanilla Pasada and Fino Antiguo.
 While the term Pasada is not new, there is now an official counterpart in Jerez and both are now regulated by a minimum of 7 years of ageing.

 The sixth pillar of the agreement defines the sales of wines in bulk or special packaging.
 There is a long-standing tradition to sell wines directly from the barrel, either in bodega shops (the so-called despachos) or in taverns, hotels and tabancos.
 You can just walk in with a five-liter plastic container and they will fill it with the wine of your choice, at a very low cost, without a label or any official information.

 Now all parties agreed they will develop a specific regulation for this kind of traditional and very local supply chain and bring it out of the grey zone.
 Consumers will be able to buy 2 and 5 liter PET containers at the bodegas.
 For commercial transport it is also allowed to use 10, 15 and 20 liter disposable containers.